 The easy-to-use mobile app offers parental controls, various options to manage the entire system, control the equipment and set up security.
 You can even pause your WiFi if you need to.
 Overall, Netgear delivers the best mesh network experience out there, and it’s affordable to boot.
 Our only beef is that the units are a bit oversized.

-Google WiFi sells in a one or 3-pack depending on your needs.
-One Google WiFi access point covers 1,500 square feet, and a system using three will give you top-notch WiFi coverage of 4,500 square feet.
-Google WiFi boasts of network speeds of up to 1,200 Mbps.
+Google Nest Wifi sells in a one or 3-pack depending on your needs.
+One Google Nest Wifi access point covers 2,200 square feet, and a system using three will give you top-notch WiFi coverage of 6,600 square feet.
+Google Nest Wifi boasts of network speeds of up to 2,200 Mbps.

 The only downside to this product is you have limited hardware options.
 For example, there are no USB ports to add peripherals, and you can’t select a specific channel per access point.
 But other than that, they look great, work well, and are inexpensive to purchase.